 Hematopoietic Stem Cell Transplantation (HSCT)

-Hematopoietic refers to the blood; therefore, HSCT is a blood stem cell transplant.
-Possible sources of blood stem cells include bone marrow, peripheral blood, and umbilical cord blood
+HSCT is a blood stem cell transplant.
+Possible sources of blood stem cells include bone marrow, peripheral blood and umbilical cord blood.
+MPS disorders benefiting from HSCT include severe MPS I (Hurler syndrome), MPS VI (Maroteaux-Lamy syndrome), MPS VII (Sly syndrome) and ML II.

 MPS VI (Maroteaux-Lamy syndrome): The principal clinical features of children with MPS VI are bone abnormalities, severe short stature, corneal clouding, lung problems, liver and spleen enlargement, and heart valve abnormalities.
 Intelligence is felt to be preserved in most individuals.
 For over twenty years, HSCT has been used successfully to treat MPS VI with resolution of liver and spleen enlargement, airway obstruction and sleep apnea, and improved joint mobility.
 There has also been prevention of further heart and lung deterioration.
 Visual acuity has improved in some individuals although corneal haze does not necessarily resolve.
 As in other MPS disorders, HSCT has not been able to treat effectively the skeletal abnormalities.
 Consequently, successfully transplanted children have still required orthopedic surgical interventions on the knees and hips.